 With people just like you and me.

-A citizens' assembly brings together a randomly selected, broadly representative bunch of people to decide how we should live together.
+A citizens' assembly brings together a broadly representative bunch of people, selected by lottery, to decide how we should live together.
 It's really that simple.

 What are the key elements of a citizens' assembly?